 VanLandingham, Gilliland Power UK to 2-1 Win Over EKU; Wildcats outshoot EKU 9-1 in win

-Entering in his fourth season, UK head women's soccer coach Jon Lipsitz has continued to develop the culture it takes to build a championship program from the ground up.
+Entering his fifth season, UK head women's soccer coach Jon Lipsitz has continued to develop the culture it takes to build a championship program from the ground up.
 In doing so, fans have had an opportunity to see the team grow right before their very eyes as the program begins its inagural year at the Wendell and Vickie Bell Soccer Complex.